rashmiranjan9090/rashmi-demo/README.md

 # rashmi-demo
-thsi is a demo for git and github
+thsi is a demo for git and github.